MichaelJarratt/MessageAppProto/README.md

 The files contain an extract of the relavent parts of my dissertation, the parts which explain how its implemented, class diagrams, object sequence diagrams, and the testing section.

-As far as I know the application really is safe to use, but if you're routing around the code or running your own tests and discover an issue, please do contact me.
+As far as I know the application really is safe to use, but if you're rooting around the code or running your own tests and discover an issue, please do contact me.